 A little background…

 The Room are a melodic rock band from the Southeast of the UK.
-The five band members bring together a broad range of musical influences which has helped form The Room’s distinctive style.
+The six band members bring together a broad range of musical influences which has helped form The Room’s distinctive style.
 Smart songs with great melodies are the essence of the band’s sound.
-Formed in 2010 with Martin Wilson and Steve Anderson from neo-prog rock band GLD were joined by Andy Rowe, Andrew Rae and Steve Checkley.
+Formed in 2010 with Martin Wilson from neo-prog rock band GLD and bassist Andy Rowe were joined by former GLD guitarist Steve Anderson, drummer Andrew Rae and Steve Checkley on Keys.
 The band started writing their first album over the winter 2011, recording it at Platform Studios in the summer of 2012.
 Melodic Revolution Records signed The Room on an album deal and Open Fire was released in Dec 2012.

 Nominated in the Best New Band category at the 2016 Classic Rock Society awards The Room always deliver an outstanding show.

-Following a series of highly successful supports for Inglorious, Lifesigns and Soft Machine, a busy festival season and some headline shows, The Room filmed their final show of 2016 at The Robin 2 for release on DVD and Blu-Ray in Feb 2017.
+Following a series of highly successful supports for Inglorious, Lifesigns and Soft Machine, a busy festival season and some headline shows, The Room filmed their final show of 2016 at The Robin 2 for release on DVD in 2017.

 The Room are: